House Rules of the Game

 - U-13 and up, size 5

-- mandatory equipment: shin guards, shorts or athletic pants, flat soled soccer shoes or flat soled sneakers, light and dark shirt each time you come to play
+- Mandatory equipment: shin guards, shorts or athletic pants, flat soled soccer shoes, turf shoes with soft cleats, or flat soled sneakers, light and dark shirt each time you come to play.

 Number of Players